Free modules with isomorphic duals: Free modules with isomorphic duals, in Noetherian rings

 \end{theorem} $ \bullet$ Proof of $[\, R^{\lambda}\in \tmop{Proj}(R) \Leftarrow R$ is Artinian $]$: Follows from \ref{collection}$\mathrm{.ii}$, \ref{collection}$\mathrm{.iii}$ \\ . \quad $\bullet$ Proof of $[\, R^{\lambda}\in \tmop{Proj}(R) \Rightarrow R$ is Artinian $]$: By applying \ref{collection}$\mathrm{.vi}$ we get that $R=\overset{n}{\underset{k=1}\Pi} R_k $ (3), for some $\{$[ connected Noetherian commutative rings $R_k ]\,\forall\, k\in \mathrm{T_n} \}$ (4).
 Let $k\in \mathrm{T_n}$ and $\phi: R\rightarrow R_k$ like in \ref{strange2} then $[$ $\phi$ is f.p $]$(5).
 So $[\, R^{\lambda}\in \tmop{Proj}(R)\,]\underset{(5)} {\overset{\ref{remainprojective}}\Rightarrow}$ $[\, (R^{\lambda})_{\phi}\underset{R_k}\cong (R_k)^{\lambda}\in \tmop{Proj}(R_k)\,]$ $\underset{(4)} {\overset{\ref{Bass}}\Rightarrow } [\, (R_k)^{\lambda}\in \tmop{Free}(R_k)\,]$ $\overset{\ref{oneil}\mathrm{.iii}}\Rightarrow$ $[\,R_k$ is Artinian$\,]$.
 So $[\, R_k$ is Artinian $]\, \forall\, k\in \mathrm{T_n} \underset{\ref{collection}} {\overset{(3)} \Rightarrow}$ $\overset{n}{\underset{k=1}\Pi} R_k=$ \underline{$R_{}$ is Artinian}, as a product of Artinian rings.

 \begin{remark} Note that $\ref{oneil}\mathrm{.iii}$ is valid even if $R$ is non-commutative but the argument used in the proof \ref{relief} does not apply for non commutative rings.
-Also note that in page 287 of \cite{rao}, it is claimed that $ \bigstar$[If $R$ is an uncountable-principal-complete-$\text{d.v.r}$ then $R^{\mathbb{N}}\in \tmop{Free}(R)]$, which is not compatible to \ref{relief} since $\text{d.v.r}$'s are not Artinian and free modules are always projective.
-Hence $\bigstar$ should be invalid. \end{remark} We close this section with an application of projectivity and flatness to elementary commutative algebra. \begin{theorem} Any primitive polynomial over any Artinian commutative ring divides some monic one. \end{theorem}
+Also note that in page 287 of \cite{rao}, it is claimed that $ \bigstar$[If $R$ is an uncountable-principal-complete-$\text{d.v.r}$ then $R^{\mathbb{N}}\in \mathrm{Free}(R)]$, which is not compatible to \ref{relief} since $\text{d.v.r}$'s are not Artinian and free modules are always projective.
+Hence $\bigstar$ should be invalid. \end{remark}